 - Home Owner Protection Office approval for new residences (1-604-646-7050).

 - Truss layout including engineered details.

-- Form 'M' Owners Undertaking of Building Foundation.
+- Appendix E Owners Undertaking of Building Foundation.

-- Complex Building Notice to Owner if the building will be classified as being used for major occupancies.
+- Appendix G - Confirmation of Required Documentation - if the building will be classified as being used for major occupancies.

 How much does it cost?

-The application fee is $35.00 for residential buildings and $50.00 for all other buildings.
+The application fee is $75.00 for any project.
 The total fee is calculated by the value of construction.
 The applicant submits a construction value and the building inspector calculates an estimate according to the plans submitted.

 Value between $1 and $1,000,000 = $6.25 per $1,000 of total

 Value over $1,000,000 = $5.50 per $1,000 of total

 Additional costs may include the installation of a water meter or service connection.

 How long will it take to get a Building Permit?

 Most permits can be issued within 1-20 working days depending on the complexity of the project and completeness of the documents submitted.